heyitsR1/TicTacToe/README.md

-CS50AI Week 0 Project
+# CS50AI Week 0 Project – Tic Tac Toe

-Runner.py code is from the course and I didn't code any part of that file tictactoe.py is where I did most of my code
+> **Note:** The `runner.py` file is provided by the course.
+I did not write any part of it.
+> All of my work is in `tictactoe.py`.

+---

-There are surely many optimizations that can be done here I figured but, I wanted to push this as it somewhat fascinated me on how I (yes me) coded an AI to play against me, Although I do understand the minimax algorithm quite well, it's still fascinating that I could do this mostly on my own following the lectures and hints from the CS50AI course page.
+There are surely many optimizations that can be made here, but I wanted to push this version as it really fascinated me—
-As a kid playing games, AI in games always fascinated me and I thought they would be so so complex that I would never be able to wrap my head around it, I am 100% sure some are, but just completeing the minimax has given me hope that I can continue learning even more!
+**I actually wrote an AI that can play against me!**

+While I now understand the minimax algorithm fairly well, it’s still surreal that I could build something like this mostly on my own,
+just by following the lectures and some guidance from the CS50AI course page.

+As a kid, I was always amazed by the AI in games and thought it was far too complex for me to ever understand.
+I’m sure some of it *is* incredibly complex—but completing this project has given me hope and confidence that I can keep learning and go even further.

+---